 crucifiction as well?
 Because their job was to keep others from

-usurping Jesus' power and they had failed.
+usurping Jesus' power and they had failed to stop the two brothers.
 Hey, if you take a position

 to protect the most valuable person alive then you had better be

 willing to face the just punishment if you fail.

 What or who was Jesus talking about when he said this:

 "When the Son of man comes in his glory, and

 all the angels with him, then he will sit on his glorious throne.

 Before him will be gathered all the nations, and he